Skip to main content

 Discover how AI and ChatGPT can revolutionize education and enhance student learning outcomes by attending this new Academy Series for Fall '23.
 Learn about the basics of AI and its ethical implications, explore the capabilities and limitations of ChatGPT, and develop a plan for implementing this cutting-edge technology in your classroom.
 Gain valuable insights from expert facilitators and collaborate with a community of like-minded educators.
 Don't miss out on this opportunity to transform your teaching approach and prepare your students for the future!

-By the end of this series, participants will be able to:
+Upon completion of this workshop series, participants will be able to:

 • Describe the potential applications of AI in education,